llafuente/flang/doc/types-system.md

 ## templates

-Templates are in fact variables, and need to be declared first.
+Templates need to be declared unlike other languages.
 We recommended to prefix templates with '$'.

 Examples:

 ```
-templates $tpl;
+template $tpl;

 // now the template can be used in structs and functions
+// see below for examples
 ```

 ### Implement templates.

 Most languages delay implementation of a template until it's use.

-Flang allow you both behaviours.
+Flang allow both behaviours.

 Templates are implemented from left to right.
 Here is an example that illustrate that behaviour.